My Princess: Production details

 "My Princess" concluded the seventh season of Scrubs on NBC.
 Directed by series star Zach Braff, the episode is a homage to The Princess Bride, and features costumes and location work, including horses and a castle.
 According to set dresser Patrick Bolton, the village design itself (and to an extent the costume design) was a homage to Monty Python and the Holy Grail.
 The village features several design aspects made famous by Monty Python, such as the Dead Collector.

 Series creator Bill Lawrence describes the episode as a personal effort for the cast and crew, comparable to earlier themed episodes such as "My Musical" and "My Life in Four Cameras".
 According to Lawrence, "Even now, after seven years, we try to do one show that we spend way too much money and time on ...
 We're ultimately just making ourselves happy."
 Braff describes the episode as both the most epic, and the most expensive episode so far, saying it includes "monsters, potions, evil wizards, giants, hunchbacks, gnomes – like World of Warcraft, but Scrubs."

 A teaser for the episode posted on NBC's website featured Ted Buckland dressed as a hunchback eating a squirrel.

-Early release
+Early release in Ireland

 This episode was broadcast in Ireland on May 1, 2008, one week ahead of the scheduled premiere in the United States.
 The error occurred due to the Irish network broadcasting Scrubs based on the production order, under which "My Princess" was episode nine of season seven, rather than the final air order under which "My Dumb Luck" was ninth and "My Princess" was bumped to the 11th slot.
 This also affects the continuity of the show, because Dr. Kelso is still Chief of Medicine in this episode.